SilentBob347/papyrix-reader/docs/user_guide.md

 - X3/X4: `papyrix-xteink-c3.bin`
 - X4 Pro: `papyrix-x4pro.bin`
+- X4 v2 Classic: `papyrix-x4c.bin`

-X3 and X4 use physical buttons.
-X4 Pro also has tap-only touch input.
+X3, the original X4, and X4 v2 Classic use physical buttons.
+Only X4 Pro has touch input and a front light.
+Pro and Classic firmware images are not interchangeable.
+See the [Classic hardware validation](x4-classic-hardware-validation.md) for its current support limits.

 ### Button and Touch Layout

 X3/X4 bottom buttons are Back, Confirm, Left, and Right.
 The side controls are Power, Up, and Down.
+X4 v2 Classic has the same seven button actions.
 X4 Pro has three physical buttons: Up (GPIO0), Down (GPIO7), and Power (GPIO3).
 It has no physical Back, Confirm, Left, or Right buttons.
 GT911 touch supplies the other controls.